Ladvien/ladvien.github.io/_posts/2017-07-02-sqldf-dates.md

 And this is how we will shape our data in the R-SQL way.

 ## Datatypes
 One of the most important things a human can learn about computers is something called datatypes.
 When computers process information they need a little help from humans in attempt to understand what to do with the information.
-For example, what does this number mean to you?
+For example, what do these numbers mean to you?

 {% highlight text %}
 76110, 444-325-7645, 10/24/1980